-AN encourages lively conversation and debates, and at the same time expects civil and professional discourse.
-Opinions expressed in AN belong to the author(s) and publication does not signify endorsement by Anthropology News or the American Anthropological Association.
+Anthropology News (AN) encourages lively conversation and debates, and at the same time expects civil and professional discourse.
+Opinions expressed in AN belong to the author(s).
+Publication does not signify endorsement by Anthropology News or the American Anthropological Association (AAA).

 AAA Member Benefit

-Publishing in AN is a benefit of membership.
-The AN managing editor will review any proposal or submission, but scheduling the piece for final publication is contingent on having a current membership with the AAA.
+Publishing in AN is a benefit of AAA membership.
+AN’s editor will review any proposal or submission, but the decision to proceed with a piece is contingent on the author’s current membership.

 Access to AN

-AN publishes articles and association news online—and continually—on anthropology-news.org.
-Bimonthly AN print editions feature curated series as well as matters of record for the association (traditional newsletter content).
-Print AN is distributed to all AAA members who wish to receive it.
+AN publishes on the AN website, anthropology-news.org, on a rolling basis.
+The bimonthly AN print magazine features curated series and matters of record for the Association (traditional newsletter content).
+The AN magazine is distributed to all AAA members who wish to receive it.
 All content on anthropology-news.org is accessible by anyone.

-AN will not tolerate personal or ad hominem attacks.
+AN does not tolerate personal or ad hominem attacks.

 AN does not censor.
 AN watches for potentially libelous statements, tries to ensure accurate reporting of facts, and aims to maintain a professional discourse.

 Claim Your Contribution

 Anonymous submissions will not be published.
 You must attach your name to your submission.
-Under special circumstances, the managing editor will consider a possible pseudonymous contribution.
+Under special circumstances, the editor will consider a possible pseudonymous contribution.